TourDJ/display-ui/README.md

 # Display-UI

-An application of display album and photo which to share tour experience.
+An application of display album and photo where to share tour experience.

+## Getting Started